-Fri., Feb.
-12 Off to the Wilds!
+Sat., Oct.
+15 Off to the Wilds!
 Kaieteur Falls | Surama Village & Eco Lodge

-After breakfast at our hotel, we take a chartered flight over unspoiled pristine forest to Kaieteur Falls, the world's highest free-falling waterfall, impressive in its remote setting.
-Though Venezuela's Angel Falls is greater in total height, its filamentous drop occurs by stages, whereas Kaieteur is a single massive, thundering cascade 100 meters wide, created as the Potaro River makes a sheer drop of 228 meters.
-These falls are nearly five times the height of Niagara Falls.
+After breakfast at our hotel, we drive to nearby Ogle Airport to take a chartered flight over unspoiled pristine forest to Kaieteur Falls, the world's highest free-falling waterfall, impressive in its remote setting.
+Time permitting, we may stop at the coastal mudflats for one last chance at shorebirds, ducks, herons, and egrets.
+Though Venezuela's Angel Falls is greater in total height, its filamentous drop occurs by stages, whereas Kaieteur is a single massive, thundering cascade up to 100 meters wide, created as the Potaro River makes a sheer drop of 228 meters-nearly five times the height of Niagara Falls.
 It's quite possible that we are the only people viewing it, and pending good weather conditions, we land to see it up close, also viewing birds.

 Near the falls, we hope to find White-chinned and White-tipped Swifts swirling over the gorge, and perhaps we are lucky enough to spot Orange-breasted Falcon hunting for its favorite prey, the swifts.
 There is also a Guianan Cock-of-the-rock lek here, so we have a good chance at our first look at this brilliant species.
-Along the trail, look carefully to find the rare Golden Poison-dart Frog that lives in water held in bromeliad leaves.
+Along the trail, look carefully to find the rare Golden Poison-dart Frog that lives in water held in the giant tank bromeliads.

 We spend about two hours at the falls, then our flight continues to Surama Village airstrip from which we are driven to Surama Eco Lodge in the heart of Guyana's beautiful savannah and rainforest.
 We arrive in time for a late lunch before birding the trails around the lodge and visiting a nearby Great Potoo roost.
-At dusk we look for White-tailed Nightjar and a few owls.
+At dusk we look for Lesser and Least Nighthawks, White-tailed Nightjar, and a few owls.